UAST: Unicode Aware Sanskrit Transliteration: Handling Unicode Characters in IAST

 \paragraph{} IAST uses various diacritics with letters.
 When it comes to typesetting Saṃskṛta with IAST, we have to use non-ASCII Unicode characters which creates a problem of having to use non-standard key bindings and/or packages to input those characters.
 Figuring out those key bindings and setting up IAST input has been a pain point for scholars and students alike.
-For example, depending on the operating system, package, or editor one might be using, ā can be entered via \texttt{Ctrl + a}, \texttt{Alt + a}, or any other key binding in that case.
-This hugely hinders portability.
+For example, depending on the operating system, package, or editor that is being used, ā can be entered through \texttt{Ctrl + a}, \texttt{Alt + a}, or any other key binding in that case.
+This greatly hinders portability.